 In 2010 Ramaya accompanied by vocalist Dana Raabe, toured with friend and hero songsmith Chris Pureka in support of her album "How I Learned To See In The Dark".

 As founder of Boulder's "Troubadours", a monthly platform to showcase local songwriters, Ramaya has been offering the community a musical hub around which thier local favorites are teamed up with stellar undiscovered talent.
 "It's the best of the local flavor in a myriad of expression, all in one place" (Boulder Weekly).
 These "Troubadours" showcases have been presented monthly for 15 years+ at such venues as The Fox Theater, Trilogy, B.side Lounge, Shine, and The Laughing Goat.

-All in all, Ramaya and the bands he has been a part of have shared the stage with: Gregory Alan Isakov, Nathaniel Rateliff, Brandi Carlisle, Fiona Apple, The Fray, The Lumineers, Glen Hansard and The Swell Season, Devotchka, Paper Bird, Chris Pureka, Elephant Revival, Dechen Hawk, Colin Robison, Reed Foehl, Paul Kimbiris, Ian Cooke, and many other wonderful artists.
+Over the years, Ramaya and the bands he has been a part of have shared the stage with: Gregory Alan Isakov, Nathaniel Rateliff, Brandi Carlisle, Fiona Apple, The Fray, The Lumineers, Glen Hansard and The Swell Season, Devotchka, Paper Bird, Chris Pureka, Elephant Revival, Dechen Hawk, Colin Robison, Reed Foehl, Paul Kimbiris, and many other wonderful artists.
 Currently Ramaya can be seen playing music regularly in the Boulder/Denver area.

 Recently accompanying Ramaya is a diverse cast of soul mates and local allstars, including: